DCsunset/transformfs/README.md

 Thus it may not support new features in Lua 5.3 or 5.4 at the time of writing.

 See example scripts in `examples` directory for more details and `transformfs --help`.
+The examples in this repo include:
+- `static.lua`: Replace the content of all input files to static content
+- `concat.lua`: Concatenate all inputs to an output file
+- `line_number.lua`: Append a line number to every line in each file
+- `filter.lua`: Filter input files by filenames using a pattern

 ## License